Czechoslovakism: Crisis

-Czechoslovakism under Communism
+Czechoslovakism under socialism

 The Czechoslovak state re-constructed in 1945-1948 abandoned the notion of a common Czechoslovak nation.
 The 1948 constitution referred to "we, the Czechoslovak people", the 1960 constitution read "we, the working-class people of Czechoslovakia", and the 1968 constitution opened with "we, the Czech and Slovak nations".
-There are scholars who consider some of these concepts “a shadow of Czechoslovakism”, yet officially Czechoslovakism was denounced as a bourgeoisie doctrine supposed to facilitate penetration of Czech capital into Slovakia.
-In terms of ideology – e.g. in school textbooks – the emphasis was on class struggle, either of the “Czechoslovak people” or of the Czech and Slovak nations.
+There are scholars who consider some of these concepts "a shadow of Czechoslovakism", yet officially Czechoslovakism was denounced as a bourgeoisie doctrine supposed to facilitate penetration of Czech capital into Slovakia.
+In terms of ideology – e.g. in school textbooks – the emphasis was on class struggle, either of the "Czechoslovak people" or of the Czech and Slovak nations.
 Most key cultural institutions like central art gallery, theatre, museum or philharmonic orchestra were duplicated, with the Czech ones located in Prague and the Slovak ones in Bratislava.
 The flagship newspaper of the Communist party was issued as Rudé právo in Czech and as Pravda in Slovak.

 Though there was no mention of autonomy, in 1948 Slovakia was granted its own legislative and executive bodies; no such bodies were introduced for Bohemia or Moravia.
 The new constitution of 1960 did away with local Slovak executive; some of its duties were transferred to the Slovak legislative and some to central state agencies.
-One more change followed in 1968, when a massive constitutional amendment converted the country into a federation, composed of parallel and equal the Czech Socialist Republic and the Slovak Socialist Republic.
+One more change followed in 1968, when a massive constitutional amendment converted the country into a federation, composed of the parallel and equal Czech Socialist Republic and the Slovak Socialist Republic.
 In common state bodies Slovakia was over-represented when compared to its share of the population: in the bi-cameral Federal Assembly the lower house was composed of 134 deputies elected in Czechia and 66 deputies elected in Slovakia; the upper house was composed of 75 deputies from each republic.
 Two republics had own legislative and executive bodies, including the prime minister.
 Since the mid-1980s another constitutional change was considered; it would consist of introducing separate constitutions for Czechia and Slovakia, apart from the existing Czechoslovak one.
-Half-hearted works on such “trilateral” structure proceeded grudgingly and were not completed until the fall of Communism in Czechoslovakia.
+Half-hearted works on such "trilateral" structure proceeded grudgingly and were not completed until the fall of communism in Czechoslovakia.